 Now a permanent resident of the Pacific Northwest, Alan understands and appreciates the geographic and climatic forces that shape the region and the people who define its unique character.
 These elements continue to inspire his work at Jones Architecture.

-Meaghan Bullard, AIA, Architect
+Meaghan Bullard, AIA, Principal

 Meaghan is valued for communication skills, organizational acumen, and design sensibility.
 Her thoughtful approach to clients and empathy for our projects’ end users have been influential on our new construction multifamily projects and commercial renovations.

 Meaghan came to Portland by way of Brooklyn, New York.
 Prior to joining Jones Architecture, she was an Associate Architect at Murphy Burnham & Buttrick where she led the design of a ground-up residential project, while also contributing to the firm’s educational and institutional projects.

 Before her work at Murphy Burnham & Buttrick, she was an assistant to the award-winning artist Jenny Holzer, for whom she facilitated the installation of large and small-scale artworks all over the world.
 Meaghan also spent time with New York City’s Department of Design and Construction where she coordinated projects under the City’s Design Excellence Program.

 Meaghan received her undergraduate degree in Architecture from Washington University and her Master of Architecture from Yale.
 She is licensed to practice in Oregon and New York.
 When away from the office, Meaghan has enjoyed discovering the misty landscapes of the Pacific Northwest with her family.

 Jason brings our clients a combination of pure design talent and strong CAD and 3D software skills.
 A master of visual communication, we rely on him to translate design intent to our clients and other stakeholders.